WSU-kduncan/cicd-elizabethrw/README.md

 Part 3 - Deployment
 ---

-1. How to pull the image:
+1. How to pull the image: Use the command "sudo docker pull elizabethrw/project-6-repo".
-2. How to run the container:
+2. How to run the container: Use the command "sudo docker run -dit --name websiteTest elizabethrw/project-6-repo".